mayasharma2110/Name-the-element/README.md

 * [Bootstrap Version 4.1.3](https://getbootstrap.com/docs/4.1/getting-started/download/)
   * Used grid layout to ensure the content was responsive to different device sizes (mobile, tablet and laptop).
-  * Used to that the navbar could collapse when viewed on small screens but expand on medium and larger size screens.

 * [Gitpod](https://www.gitpod.io/) - used to write the code for the website.